maren-ha/scVI.jl/README.md

 - different ways of specifying the dispersion parameter
 - store data in a (very basic) Julia version of the Python [`AnnData`](https://anndata.readthedocs.io/en/latest/) objects
 - several built-in datasets
-- training routines supporting a wide range of customizable hyperparameters
+- training routines supporting a wide range of customisable hyperparameters

 ## Docs